What is the Waterfront Revitalization Program (WRP)?

 Recognized Ecological Complexes (RECs) are special area designations that assist WRP consistency review.
 The RECs are clusters of valuable natural features which are more fragmented than those in the SNWAs and are often interspersed with developed sites.
 These sites include protected parkland or sites identified as priority acquisition or restoration sites by local, state, and regional plans.
 Many are substantially environmentally deteriorated and require an active approach to restoration.

-The revisions are not intended to substantially change projects underway, as they will not be applied retroactively or affect projects that are already approved.
-For areas recently rezoned, new development that complies with the zoning does not require WRP review.
-Upon approval by the City Council, the revised policies will be applicable for local actions.
-Upon approval by the NYS Department of State and the US Department of Commerce, the revised policies will be applicable for State and Federal actions.
+The revisions are not intended to substantially change projects underway, as they will not be applied retroactively or affect projects that are already approved Upon approval by the NYS Department of State and the US Department of Commerce, the revised policies will be applicable to Local, State and Federal discretionary actions.
+In the interim, land use applications that are in the Pre-Certification Process should include an assessment of both the current and the proposed revised WRP policies as part of their WRP consistency assessment.